-If $p=1$ we have shown that existence of minimizers for \eqref{eq:opt-prob} is not ensured.
-This is due to the lack of compactness caused by the failure of \cref{thm:compact-embedding-locally-compact}.
-Despite the bad-behaved nature of the problem we still want to provide a representer theorem in case minimizers exist.
-This is achieved by taking advantage of the general representer theorem proven in \cite{boyer2019representer} that does not require topological assumptions to hold.
+If $p=1$, we have seen that existence of minimizers for \eqref{eq:opt-prob} is not ensured.
+However, despite the bad-behaved nature of the problem we want to provide a representer theorem in case minimizers exist.
+This is achieved by using the general representer theorem proven in \cite{boyer2019representer} that does not require topological assumptions to hold.
 For the sake of clarity we introduce some necessary definitions from convex analysis.
 For details, we refer the interested reader to \cite{boyer2019representer}.